mmunson94/Battleships-game-P3/README.md

 coordinates more than once

 A restart feature has also been set up, so users can choose to play again if they choose

+   ### Future Features
+* Different sized ships
+* User can chose to use one nuke a round that can hit multiple coordinates in one turn
+* User can choose to play against another user

 ## Data Model